HayesGordon/chatter/README.md

 ## Where To Start
 If you're new to Stream Chat Flutter, we recommend taking a look at the official tutorial: https://getstream.io/chat/flutter/tutorial/

+Using the Stream Chat Flutter package you'll get a full working chat experience with minimal code.

+This repository demonstrates how to use the [Stream Chat Flutter Core package](https://pub.dev/packages/stream_chat_flutter_core) to build your own UI components from scratch.

-Or take a look at the tutorial videos: [Chatter YouTube series playlist](https://www.youtube.com/watch?v=vgqBc7jni8c&list=PLNBhvhkAJG6sH7dkmwt4BiCclFkMoXq4r)
+The video tutorials provide a step-by-step guide to understand the code in this repository: [Chatter YouTube series playlist](https://www.youtube.com/watch?v=vgqBc7jni8c&list=PLNBhvhkAJG6sH7dkmwt4BiCclFkMoXq4r)

 ## Installation Instructions